ftvkyo/ftvkyo.github.io/content/cv.md

 My journey in software development is shaped by a relentless pursuit of knowledge and a drive to push the boundaries of what's possible.

 My curiosity extends beyond conventional boundaries, as I delve into the intricacies of low-level programming with languages like Rust and C++, while also exploring the nuances of high-level languages like TypeScript and Python.
-Through personal projects and professional endeavours, I continually seek to refine my skills in problem-solving, collaboration and organization.
+Through personal projects and professional endeavours, I continually seek to refine my skills in problem-solving, collaboration and organisation.

 ## Work experience